 A dense stand of buckwheat coming into bloom.
 Millet, sunn hemp, and sunflower plants can be seen nearly surpassing the height of the buckwheat in just six weeks.

 Sunn Hemp standing 10-12 feet tall, producing enormous amounts of biomass and Nitrogen (legume).
 Also, this was standing after experiencing unprecedented floods and weather of two hurricanes.

 Zinnias, Buckwheat, and Sunflower planted alongside vegetable crops.
 Photo and planting by Jerry Simpson of Waxhaw, NC

 Mixture of wildflowers planted next to Sweetcorn.
 Photo and planting by Jerry Simpson of Waxhaw, NC

 Biodiverse planting has improved the aesthetics, pollination, and pest management of the farm, says Jerry Simpson of Waxhaw, NC.
 Photo and planting by Jerry Simpson

-Poppy planted as pollinator and beneficial hedgerow.
+Poppy species planted as pollinator and beneficial hedgerow.
 Photo and planting by Jerry Simpson